-The ultimate E-mobility guide 2022: everything you need to know about electric cars
+E-mobility guide: everything you need to know about electric cars

 What is an electric car?

-An electric car differs from a conventional car in one essential aspect: the engine.
+An electric car differs from a conventional car in one essential area: the engine.

-It is surprising that our streets are not invaded by electric cars, after all, the idea of an electric car is more than 100 years old.
+It is surprising that our streets are not paved by electric cars, after all, the idea of an electric car is more than 100 years old.

 It was not until the 2000s that the electric car returned to the focus of automakers.

-The idea of an environmentally friendly and climate-neutral future can no longer be imagined without electric cars.
+The idea of an environmentally friendly and climate-neutral future can no longer be imagined without the electric car.

 What we know as a classic electric car is usually the Battery Electric Vehicle (BEV).
 This type of electric car runs exclusively on electricity that is stored in a battery.
 This can be charged either at home or at a public charging station.
-Compared to an ICE car, this type of electric car has neither a gearbox nor a gearshift.
+Compared to the conventional car, this type of electric car has neither a gearbox nor a gearshift. - Plug-in car

 (Almost) every road leads to an EV...

-Secondly, an electric car and much quieter than a combustion engine, which translates in less noise pollution.
+First, an EV puts less of an ecological strain than its fossil-fuel predecessor in the long-term.
+Secondly, an electric motor is emission-free and much quieter than a combustion engine, which causes less atmospheric & noise pollution.

 ... apart from refuelling

-The slow expansion is slowing down the triumph of electric cars in the years to come.
+The slow expansion is slowing down the triumph of the electric car in the years to come.

-This also fuels prejudices about EVs: only one in two of those surveyed (52%) consider the charging infrastructure for EVs to be suitable for everyday use - among owners of conventional cars it is only one in five (22%).
+This also fuels prejudices about e-cars: over half of those surveyed (52%) consider the charging infrastructure for e-cars to be suitable for everyday use - among owners of conventional cars it is even less (22%).

-However, EV owners seem to be able to come to terms with it as three times as many respondents (68%) consider the infrastructure to be suitable for everyday use.
+EV owners seem to be able to come to terms with it, however, because three times as many respondents (68%) consider the infrastructure to be suitable for everyday use.

 The state of electric cars in the United States